fabricioanciaes/fexlguide/docs/system/system-mechanics.md

 Crouch blocking, like most 2D fighting games, is by far the most foolproof kind of block.
 Many Lows are unreactably fast and on good, rewarding normals such as LKs, MKs and HKs while most Overheads are on jumping Attacks that are much easier to react to, and certain Unique Normals that are also easier to react to and are often not as rewarding as Lows.
 You want to Crouch Block by default and switch to Standing Block only if you see the opponent attempting a overhead attack.

-!!! tip "Blocking while standing reduces blockstun"

-    FEXL does have one mechanic that does change this however.
-Standing Block will actually let you recover from blocking quicker than Crouching Block.
+However, Standing Block will actually let you recover from blocking quicker than Crouching Block.
 Therefore, certain moves will become unsafe if blocked standing, compared to blocking crouched.
 Doctrine Dark's Death Spinkick (`4MK`) is -4 on Crouching block, which is only punishable by standing LPs, which are usually out of range anyway.
 Standing blocks make this move -8 on block instead, which can be punished by most MKs and MPs.
 For a further explanation on how frame data works, [click here](#frame-data).

 ### Chip Damage

 Specials and Supers that are blocked will still inflict damage called Chip Damage, but much less than usual.
 The amount of chip damage depends on the special and the amount of hits.
-Multi-hit moves tend to do 1 chip damage per hit while single hit moves can do 3 to 5.
+Multi-hit moves tend to do 1 chip damage per hit while single hit moves can do 3+ damage.

 Chip damage can kill in this game, like older Street Fighter games, so doing an inescapable string of specials into supers to get chip damage on the opponent is a viable and practical option.

 Some Decks and Gougi buff this, notably Chip Up in the Aggro deck and the entire Berserker Deck, which has a Gougi called Pierce that allows normal moves to inflict Chip Damage.

 ## Frame Data

+All moves, Specials and Supers have an amount of time for them to start up, an amount of time where the move can actually hit and the amount of time to then return to a neutral state.
+This is called Startup, Active (frames), and Recovery respectively.

+FEXL runs at 60 frames per second, so these periods of times are measured in frames, each frame naturally being a 60th of a second.